CxCreator/notable-gatherer/README.md

 # Notable Gatherer Plugin for Obsidian

-This plugin helps you gather and organize notable points in your notes.
-It looks for lines starting with "->", collects them, and places them under a "Notables:" section at the top of your note.
+This plugin helps you gather and organize notable points and actions in your notes.
+It looks for lines starting with "->" and "->>" and organizes them into dedicated sections at the top of your note.

+## Features

+The plugin supports two types of markers:
+- Lines starting with "->" are gathered under the "Notables:" section
+- Lines starting with "->>" are gathered under the "Actions:" section

+Both sections will be created automatically if they don't exist, and duplicates are automatically removed within each section.

 ## How It Works

 1. Any text that starts with "->" anywhere in your note will be considered a notable point
+2. Any text that starts with "->>" anywhere in your note will be considered an action item
-2. When you run the command, it copies these lines to the "Notables:" section
+3. When you run the command, it copies these lines to their respective sections
-3. The original lines stay in place
+4. The original lines stay in place
-4. Duplicate notables are automatically removed
+5. Duplicate items are automatically removed within each section

 ## Example

 Your note:
 ```
-Notables:

 Meeting Notes:
 -> Need to follow up with Sarah
 Today was a productive meeting overall.
+->> Send meeting minutes
 We discussed Q4 plans and budgets.
 -> Schedule next sprint planning
 Had good engagement from the team.
+->> Update sprint board

 Random thoughts:
 Feeling tired today, need more sleep.
 -> Need to follow up with Sarah
 The weather is nice outside.
+->> Send meeting minutes
 Office temperature is too cold.
 -> Buy more coffee
 Remember to call mom later.